Patricia Collarbone: Government advisor

-In 1999 she was included in Good Housekeepings’ 100 most influential women in Britain.
+In 1999 she was included in Good Housekeeping's 100 Most Influential Women in Britain.

-In 2007 she chaired The Care Matters working group for DfES producing the Best Practice in Schools Paper to help inform the Care matters: Time for Change White Paper.
+In 2007 she chaired The Care Matters working group for DfES producing the Best Practice in Schools paper to help inform the Care matters: Time for Change White Paper.

 London Leadership Centre

 In 1996 Collarbone established the London Leadership Centre at Institute of Education UCL Institute of Education, University of London and in January 1997 she took up the post of Founding Director.

 She led the development of the National Professional Qualification for Headteachers between 1999 and 2001.
-A move away from a competence model, which places emphasis on minimum standards outputs, to a competency-based approach described as what ‘a successful person characteristically brings to a specified task or role’.
+A move away from a competence model, which places emphasis on minimum standards outputs, to a competency-based approach described as what "a successful person characteristically brings to a specified task or role".
 She has since advised a number of countries in the development of standards.

 2002/3 she directed the London Leadership Centre consortium which managed the Transforming the School workforce Pathfinder on behalf of the DES.
 The success of this led to her being asked to be the Director of the National Remodelling Team (NRT)in 2003, a three-year programme to transform the way school staff work.
 Each school developed a "change team" to help introduce new ideas.
-Ofsted in a review of the these initiatives “found that the reforms have resulted in a revolutionary shift in the culture of the school workforce”.
+Ofsted in a review of these initiatives "found that the reforms have resulted in a revolutionary shift in the culture of the school workforce".